kinnith246/Project-1---Group-3/README.md

 3. What is the average number of calories burned per day?

-# User engagement with 10,000 steps marketting, and is 10,000 steps a good metric
+# User engagement with 10,000 steps marketting, and is 10,000 steps a good metric?
+(Aisling)
 1. How many entrees successfully achieved 10,000 steps or more per day?
 2. What percentage of individual users achieved 10,000 steps?
 3. What is the average steps completed?